Briard

 Caring Guide

-Australian owners should also be mindful of tick prevention, particularly in Queensland and coastal areas, as Briards' thick coats can make it harder to spot these dangerous parasites during your regular checks.
+Hypothyroidism is another condition that affects some Briards, causing weight gain, lethargy, and skin problems.
+It's easily managed with daily medication once diagnosed.
+Australian owners should also be vigilant with tick prevention, particularly in Queensland and coastal NSW, as a Briard's thick coat can make it harder to spot these dangerous parasites.

 Feeding a Briard properly is about understanding you're fueling an athlete, even if your particular athlete spends more time on the couch than originally intended!
 These are substantial dogs with energy to burn, so they need high-quality nutrition to match their active lifestyle.